Jobless claims in Washington state remain stubbornly high

 In the latest weekly reminder of the economic damage from the pandemic, Washington workers continued to file for unemployment insurance in historically high numbers.

 For the week ending Aug.
-29, workers filed 18,172 new, or “initial”, claims for regular unemployment insurance, the state Employment Security Department (ESD) reported Thursday.
-That’s down 1.2% from the prior week, but it’s still nearly four times the number filed the same week in 2019.
+29, workers filed 18,172 new, or “initial,” claims for regular unemployment insurance, the state Employment Security Department (ESD) reported Thursday.
+That’s down 1.2% from the prior week, but it’s nearly four times the number filed the same week in 2019.

 The total number of workers who received benefits from Washington state last week was 348,102, which is down 2.4% from the prior week, but still higher than the peak reached by the state during the Great Recession.